rototor/pdfbox-graphics2d/README.md

 		 * Build a matrix to place the form
 		 */
 		Matrix matrix = new Matrix();
+		/*
+		 *  Note: As PDF coordinates start at the bottom left corner, we move up from there.
+		 */
 		matrix.translate(0, 20);
 		contentStream.transform(matrix);

 		/*
 		 * Now finally draw the form.
 As we not do any scaling, the form drawn has a size of 5,5 x 5,5 inches,
 		 * because PDF uses 72 DPI for its lengths by default.
 If you want to scale, skew or rotate the form you can